AckeeDevOps/vault-renovator/README.md

 This repository will become a Docker image for the automatic Vault token renewal.
 I work hard to finish it ASAP as I really need this in my production infrastructure 😂

+## Current status
+At the moment we're in the "functional preview" phase.
+It does its job but it has to be under strict supervision.
+The code will be updated according to findings from this phase.

 ## Purpose

 This code is meant to be running inside the Kubernetes (GKE) pod as a CronJob.
 This solution is exclusively using Google Cloud Platform, porting to different platforms would most likely require a great slaughter.